joyce-chen/persona5-negotiation/royal.md

 </table>
 <table class="X">
 	<tr>
-		<th colspan="5">It's cliched, but we could chat about life...
-Ask each other things like what kind of girls we like...</th>
+		<th colspan="5">It's cliched, but we could talk about life...
+Ask each other things like what kind of girls we're into...</th>
 	</tr>
 	<tr>
 		<td></td>